 Fermented Nut Milk Kefir Recipe

-You can make your own vegan non-dairy creamy fermented nut milk with water kefir grains.
-This recipe is a creamy alternative to milk kefir and it’s full of probiotic goodness.
+You can make your own vegan, non-dairy, fermented nut milk with water kefir grains.
+This recipe is a creamy alternative to milk kefir and is full of probiotic goodness.

 NUT MILK KEFIR RECIPE

 MAKES: about 4 cups